 Wavegarden Scotland will also be home to The HUB, with facilities including a waterfront restaurant and food market, retail outlets, a surf school, a wellness spa, and a number of viewing terraces overlooking the surf.
 The lothian-based company, Rogue Village will develop a dynamic programme of events and create a unique food destination.

-Andy Hadden, founder of Wavegarden Scotland said:
+Andy Hadden, Founder of Tartan Leisure Ltd which is developing Wavegarden Scotland said:

 “It has taken many years of hard work and collaboration to get to this point and we could not be happier to see work begin on the country’s first surf park.
 This is a special moment for all the team and marks a major milestone in our journey to creating this extraordinary leisure and staycation attraction for Scotland.”

 VisitScotland Regional Director Neil Christison said: “It is fantastic to see innovative investment such as this into the tourism product for Edinburgh and the surrounding area.
 This unique development will make an impressive addition to the tourism offering in Scotland as a whole, creating jobs and supporting the continued recovery of this vital part of our economy.
 We look forward to working with the Wavegarden Scotland team as the development continues.